ibireme/yyjson/doc/API.md

 - Read negative integer as `int64_t`.
 - Read floating-point number as `double` with correct rounding.
 - Read integer which cannot fit in `uint64_t` or `int64_t` as `double`.
-- Report error if real number is infinity.
+- Report error if double number is infinity.
 - Report error if string contains invalid UTF-8 character or BOM.
-- Report error on trailing commas, comments, `inf` and `nan` literals.
+- Report error on trailing commas, comments, `Inf` and `NaN` literals.

 ● **YYJSON_READ_INSITU**<br/>
 Read the input data in-situ.<br/>
-This option allows the reader to modify and use input data to store string values, which can increase reading speed slightly.
-The caller should hold the input data before free the document.
-The input data must be padded by at least `YYJSON_PADDING_SIZE` byte.
+This option allows the reader to modify and use the input data to store string values, which can slightly improve reading speed.
+However, the caller must ensure that the input data is held until the document is freed.
+The input data must be padded with at least `YYJSON_PADDING_SIZE` bytes.
 For example: `[1,2]` should be `[1,2]\0\0\0\0`, input length should be 5.

 Sample code: